TACC/coe-332-sp21/docs/homework/homework02.rst

 (1) New Feature
 ~~~~~~~~~~~~~~~

 The ``read_animals.py`` script has a lot of room for improvement.
-Write some new
-functionality into the script, and write at least one unit test using the
+The first
+objective is to write some new functionality into the script.
+Some examples of
-``unittest`` library.
-Some examples of new features that could be added to the
+new features that could be added include:
-script include:

 * Pick two random animals and 'breed' them by mixing their elements to create a
   new animal, which is printed to screen along with its 'parents'